JanKaram2020/would-you/README.md

 ## Run
 you can run the project by opening the project directory and running npm start.
-The project can be viewed in the browser[http://localhost:3000](http://localhost:3000)
+The project can be viewed in the browser on [http://localhost:3000](http://localhost:3000)